devops-actions/issue-comment-tag/README.md

 Requirements:

-A GitHub App [https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps] installed on the repository/organization that the GitHub Actions Workflow will execute from
+A [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps) installed on the repository/organization that the GitHub Actions Workflow will execute from.
 The GitHub Apps minimally should have the following permissions:
   - Read & write access to Issues
   - Read-only access to Members
-  - Read-only access to Administration (Only applicable for GitHub Enterprise Server) A method to retrieve `GITHUB_TOKEN` (script/action), a good example for action would be `peter-murray/workflow-application-token-action`
+  - Read-only access to Administration (Only applicable for GitHub Enterprise Server) A method to retrieve an access token from the App, a good example for an action would be [this action](https://github.com/peter-murray/workflow-application-token-action).

 ``` yaml
   - uses: devops-actions/issue-comment-tag@v0.1.0